 She had not taken her eyes from the leader board, out front, in over ten minutes.
-Concentrating on the usually ever changing data.
-The lettered tiles were not flipping over.
-A fact that relayed the alarming truth.
+Concentrating on the ever changing data, as the lettered tiles flipped over, relaying the alarming truth of their situation.
 The battle was not going well.
 Four squadrons had flown out in the early hours of the morning to engage the enemy, through the thick fog that covered the tiny hamlet.
 The base lay hidden, nestled in the sheltering cover of trees.
 All but the runway that is.
 A thin ribbon of concrete that gave away their position like a lit beacon flashing, ‘look we’re here!’

 We’re here.
 She tried not to think about it.
 About what had brought them to this moment in time, this moment in space—in such a short time.
 Diplomacy having long since failed.
 The Peace talks having fallen on deaf ears, the bombs had starting flying instead of the rhetoric.